 - 3 tablespoons melted butter

-- Place the eggs in a medium bowl and cover with hot water (as hot as your tap will go).
+- Warm the eggs by placing them UN-CRACKED in a medium bowl and cover with hot water (as hot as your tap will go).
 Let them sit for 10 minutes.

 - Preheat the oven to 450°F and move the oven rack to a low position (to prepare for huge popovers!).
 Grease the popover pan thoroughly inside each cup as well as around the top edges.

 - With your whisk, beat together the eggs, milk and salt until they are combined.
 The yolks should be completely blended in.

 - Add the flour and whisk until the mixture is frothy and all large lumps are gone.
 Then quickly stir in the melted butter.

 - Divide the batter between the prepared popover cups.
 They should be about 3/4 of the way full.

 - Bake the popovers for 20 minutes and then reduce the heat to 350°F. Bake for another 10 or 15 minutes.
 The popovers will be very golden brown.

 - My preference is to serve immediately and enjoy them warm!